ComparativeGenomicsToolkit/taffy/README.md

 The dictionary you see printed on the last line represents the header line of the file.

 Okay, suppose instead of a MAF we want to load a TAF file.
 First, make a TAF file from the test maf file (in tests/) (from the command line).
-This file will also be created by the tests, so my already exist.
+This file will also be created by the tests, so it may already exist.

 ```
 taffy view --inputFile ./evolverMammals.maf --useCompression > ./evolverMammals.taf.gz